 Employers have created designated workplace mentors with a small-time release or a focus on buddy shifts for students on placement and new workforce entrant.
 Targeted recruitment programs that focus on identifying existing workers with an affinity for mentoring have helped make these initiatives effective, increasing employee satisfaction.
 Mentors also report higher satisfaction because of career progression.

-The following case study shows how these strategies can be implementedCase study – Elder Care
+The following case study shows how these strategies can be implemented.

+Case study – Elder Care